Martin Bullinger

 I have a particular interest in topics related to computational social choice, algorithmic game theory, combinatorial algorithms, and computational complexity.
 My research covers various scenarios in multi-agent systems with a focus on coalition formation.
 Other topics that I study include matching markets, the emergence of segregation, understanding polarization, and voting theory.
 While I mostly apply algorithmic methods (like the efficient computability and computational boundaries of solution concepts), I am also intrigued by socio-scientific and philosophical paradigms.

-I am looking for PhD students!
-I am currently advertising projects on Counteracting Polarisation and AI-Assisted Theorem Proving.
-Please get in touch if you are interested in working on these or related topics.
+Please get in touch if you are interested in doing a PhD with me!
+I am happy to supervise a broad range of topics related to my above interests.
 The University of Bristol, recently crowned AI University of the Year, provides an excellent research environment.